AndrewHazelden/Arnold-Syntax-Highlighter/gedit/readme.md

 ![Open the language-specs folder](screenshots/gedit-arnold-folder.png)

-On Windows you need to copy the Arnold.lang file to the **language-specs** folder located at:
+On Windows you need to copy the Arnold.lang and ArnoldMetadata.lang files to the **language-specs** folder located at:
     `C:\Program Files (x86)\gedit\share\gtksourceview-2.0\language-specs\`
 or
     `C:\Program Files\gedit\share\gtksourceview-2.0\language-specs\`

-On Linux you need to copy the Arnold.lang file to the language-specs folder located at:
+On Linux you need to copy the  Arnold.lang and ArnoldMetadata.lang files to the language-specs folder located at:
      `/usr/local/share/gtksourceview-2.0/language-specs/`
 or
      `/usr/share/gtksourceview-2.0/language-specs/`

-**Step 3.**  We need to restart gedit for the new language module to be listed in the gedit **Highlighter Mode** menu.
+**Step 3.**  We need to restart gedit for the new language modules to be listed in the gedit **Highlighter Mode** menu.
 Let's check if the script was installed correctly by opening the menu **View > Highlighter Mode > Scripts > Arnold**.

 ![Select the Arnold Language](screenshots/gedit-arnold-highlight-mode.png)

 If you open an Arnold scene source .ass file at this point you will see formatted text.
-If you are working on an arnold file without the .ass extension you can select the language manually.
+If you are working on an Arnold file without the .ass extension you can select the language manually.

 Let's manually enable the Arnold compatible syntax highlighting module.
 Open the **Language** menu on the bottom right of the window and select **Arnold**.
 This will turn on syntax highlighting and make it easier to develop complex Arnold scene files.